Weaning is often described as being divided into three stages which explain the journey your baby will follow from first foods to family meals.

 Vitamin D comes from sunshine, but as babies skin needs to be protected from the sun it has to be obtained through supplementation.

-What happens if we delay moving to stage 2?
+What happens if I delay moving to stage 2 weaning?

-Developmentally if your baby is not exposed to a variety of different textures and favours they will miss important sensory and oral motor stages and may have problems eating and drinking as they get older.
-I often see toddlers who are fussy eaters and have missed important developmental milestones from prolonged exposure to purees.
+Developmentally, if your baby is not exposed to a variety of different textures and favours, they will miss important sensory and oral motor stages and may have problems eating and drinking as they get older.
+I often see toddlers who are fussy eaters and have missed important developmental milestones due to prolonged exposure to purées.
 It’s important to make sure this doesn’t happen as it can be a tricky problem to fix in older children.

-From a nutritional perspective there are important nutrients that your baby needs and will be missing out on if they stay on stage 1 foods for too long.
-Nutritional deficiencies unfortunately do occur.
+From a nutritional perspective, there are important nutrients that your baby needs and will be missing out on if they stay on stage 1 foods for too long.
+Unfortunately, nutritional deficiencies do occur.

 What happens if I move to stage 2 before my baby is ready?

-If your baby doesn’t seem to be ready for more textured food yet then this isn’t a problem but don’t give up, sometimes they need to be challenged with textures as babies will always prefer to eat what is easiest.
+If your baby doesn’t seem to be ready for stage 2 baby foods yet, this isn’t a problem, but don’t give up.
+Sometimes they need to be challenged with textures as babies will always prefer to eat what is easiest.
 If you’re really not sure, just wait another few days or so and try again.
 Most babies are ready around 7 months of age.